HMS Trent (P224): Return to Gibraltar

 Later in the month, Trent completed her Caribbean deployment and returned to Gibraltar, stopping at Bermuda en route.
 In October, Trent departed Gibraltar for Malta to undertake her maintenance period there.
 In May 2025, Trent departed Malta following her refit.
-She was projected to return to the U.K. via Gibraltar for aviation training with the new advanced Helicopter Visual Landing Aid System (HVLAS) fitted to the vessel in her recent refit, and in preparation for another return to the Caribbean later in the year.
+She was projected to return to the UK via Gibraltar for aviation training with the new advanced Helicopter Visual Landing Aid System (HVLAS) fitted to the vessel in her recent refit, and in preparation for another return to the Caribbean later in the year.
 In August 2025, HMS Trent, operating from Portsmouth, was tasked to shadow the Russian destroyer Vice-Admiral Kulakov as she transitted through the English Channel.

 Caribbean Deployment 2025/26

 In October 2025, HMS Trent arrived in San Juan, Puerto Rico, joining HMS Medway, for the start of her Caribbean deployment.
 Later in the month, the ship was tasked to provide support for communities in the Caribbean in the aftermath of Hurricane Melissa.
+The ship returned to the UK in January 2026 and then redeployed back to the Caribbean in May.